pingcap/ossinsight/README.md

 </h3>

 <p align="center">
-OSS Insight analyze billions of GitHub events and get insights from them, also provide a set of tool which can analyze a single repo, compare any two open source software hosted on GitHub.
+OSS Insight analyze billions of GitHub events and get insights from them, also provide a set of tool which can analyze a single repository/developer, compare any two open source software hosted on GitHub.
 </p>

-## Feature 1: Preanalysis of some famouse fields of technology 👁️
+## Feature 1: Preanalysis of some famous fields of technology 👁️

 ### Deep Insight
 * [Deep Insight Into Open Source Databases](https://ossinsight.io/blog/deep-insight-into-open-source-databases)